Links to

 Evolution

-on H-R diagram simulator (requires JAVA plug-in! used by permission, T.
+H-R diagram simulator (requires JAVA plug-in! used by permission,

 Stellar